6 April 2026

 Next steps, consolidating a bit

-I guess I will finally do the move, buy a Hertzner VPS server, and move everything I have on the Reseller and my Blog to it, will probably keep the other VPS at Hostinger for now as it’s paid for a couple of years too, that’s hosting my Open source Supabase and my N8N.
+I guess I’ll finally do the move, buy a Hetzner VPS, and move everything I have on the reseller and my blog over to it.
+I’ll probably keep the other VPS at Hostinger for now, since it’s also paid for a couple of years, and that’s hosting my self-hosted Supabase and n8n.

 This will also mean canceling the Elementor account.
-So I aim to reduce that yearly bill by about 400 USD.
-Will update when I do this as setting up the VPS as said, terrifies me, so once is done I will for sure have it as a milestone to celebrate.
+So I’m aiming to reduce that yearly bill by about 400 USD.
+I’ll update when I do this, because setting up the VPS, as said, terrifies me, so once it’s done I’ll for sure have it as a milestone to celebrate.